Weave Code

 Frequently asked questions about Jsonpath

-Can I use peekmo/jsonpath in Laravel 9/10 for API response parsing?
+Can I use peekmo/jsonpath in Laravel 9+ for parsing API responses?

 Yes, but with caveats.
-The package works in Laravel as a standalone utility, but it lacks PHP 8.x support and may conflict with Laravel’s built-in `json_path()` helper in newer versions.
-Test thoroughly for edge cases like nested arrays or malformed JSON.
-For modern Laravel apps, consider alternatives like `humbug/jsonpath` for RFC 8907 compliance.
+The package works in Laravel, but it lacks PHP 8.x support and may conflict with Laravel’s built-in `json_path()` helper (introduced in Laravel 10).
+For modern Laravel, consider alternatives like `humbug/jsonpath` for RFC 8907 compliance.
+Wrap usage in a service class to isolate dependencies.

 How do I install peekmo/jsonpath in a Laravel project?